cameronspaul/Spotify-bulk-playlist-downloader/README.md

 # Spotify Bulk Playlist Downloader

+> **Downloaded MP3 files include metadata such as song title, artist, album, and cover art (where available).**
+> The script uses [spotDL](https://github.com/spotDL/spotify-downloader), which automatically tags downloaded files with this information.

 This project allows you to fetch and list all playlists for a given Spotify user using the Spotify Web API.
 It uses the Client Credentials flow for authentication.

 ## Features